 Taylor is currently writing Public History: A Field Guide (to be published by Rowman & Littlefield for the American Association of State & Local History), a comprehensive college and post-graduate level textbook on the practice of public history, for students and practitioners alike.
 He is also at work on a book about the history of loyalists in the era of the American Revolution entitled Dangerous Persuasions: The Loyalist Experience in Revolutionary America.
-More of his recent work can be found in an essay on Virginia loyalists in the soon-to-be published Loyalty & Revolution: Essays in Honor of Robert M. Calhoon, co-edited by Rebecca Brannon and Joseph Moore (University of South Carolina Press, 2017), commentary in C-SPAN’s First Ladies: Presidential Historians on the Lives of 45 Iconic American Women, edited by Susan Swain (2015), his Colonial Williamsburg: The Official Guide, and an analysis of George Washington’s political education in A Companion to George Washington, edited by Ed Lengel (2012).
+More of his recent work can be found in an essay on Virginia loyalists in the soon-to-be published Loyalty & Revolution: Essays in Honor of Robert M. Calhoon, co-edited by Rebecca Brannon and Joseph Moore (University of South Carolina Press, 2018), commentary in C-SPAN’s First Ladies: Presidential Historians on the Lives of 45 Iconic American Women, edited by Susan Swain (2015), his Colonial Williamsburg: The Official Guide, and an analysis of George Washington’s political education in A Companion to George Washington, edited by Ed Lengel (2012).

-Before becoming an historian, Taylor attended law school at Tulane University and then worked in politics as a policy adviser, speechwriter, spokesperson, and senior campaign and legislative aide to U.S. Senator Mary L. Landrieu, and then for the Appropriations Committee of the U.S. House of Representatives.
+Before becoming a historian, Taylor attended law school at Tulane University and then worked in politics as a policy adviser, speechwriter, spokesperson, and senior campaign and legislative aide to U.S. Senator Mary L. Landrieu, and then for the Appropriations Committee of the U.S. House of Representatives.
 Taylor also managed a congressional campaign in the 2000 election cycle, after which he was the national Communications Director for the League of Conservation Voters.
 He appeared regularly on CNN, C-SPAN, MSNBC, NPR, Fox News, and other outlets as a political commentator.
 And, in the off-the-beaten-path department, Taylor also spent two summers in college as a Performing Arts Cast Member at Disneyland, understudying “Gaston” in the very first Disney stage production of Beauty and the Beast.

-In his spare time, Taylor is an avid fan of the Baltimore Orioles, lacrosse, professional tennis, and equestrian sports, especially field and show jumping (he was the university adviser for the Harvard Equestrian Team from 2015 to 2017).
+In his spare time, Taylor is an avid fan of the Baltimore Orioles, lacrosse, professional tennis, and equestrian sports, especially field and show jumping (he was the acting coach and university adviser for the Harvard Equestrian Team from 2015 to 2017).
 He and his wife–an artist, writer, and award-winning journalist–live in Providence, Rhode Island.

 Taylor can be reached by e-mail at stoermer[at]jhu.edu or by phone at (401) 484-1720.